habernal/emnlp2025-demos-openreview/README.md

 * AFAIK, there's nothing to be configured as we don't use it

+**TODO:** Actually yes, this is quite a nice feature to enable discussions between Program Chairs, ACs and, possible reviewers and authors, too.
+Need to set-this up properly, might be helpful for reporting triage for desk-rejects.

 ### Configuring "Submission Revision Stage" (which corresponds to Camera Ready configuration)

 ![screenshot](img/screenshot6.jpg)